Student Summer Scholars Program

 - Review the Frequently Asked Questions

 - Contact us about getting feedback from previous URC members on your draft proposal.

 - Drafts must be submitted no later than three weeks from the submission deadline in order to receive feedback.

 The proposals are reviewed and awards determined by the Undergraduate Research Council (URC).
-Notification letters will be available by March 13, 2020.
-Faculty and students will receive an email when the letters are ready.
+Notification letters will be distributed by March 19, 2021.
+Faculty and students will receive an email notification.